 07:18 Mobility on demand is something we've been thinking about, so we think we need an ecosystem of these shared-use vehicles connected to mass transit.
 These are some of the vehicles that we've been working on.
 But shared use is really key.
 If you share a vehicle, you can have at least four people use one vehicle, as opposed to one.
 We have Hubway here in Boston, the Vélib' system in Paris.

-07:42 We've been developing at the Media Lab this little city car that is optimized for shared use in cities.
+07:43 We've been developing, at the Media Lab, this little city car that is optimized for shared use in cities.
 We got rid of all the useless things like engines and transmissions.
-We moved everything to the wheels, so you have the drive motor, the steering motor, the breaking all in the wheel.
+We moved everything to the wheels, so you have the drive motor, the steering motor, the breaking -- all in the wheel.
 That left the chassis unencumbered, so you can do things like fold, so you can fold this little vehicle up to occupy a tiny little footprint.

-13:07 So the developers say, well this is great.
-Okay, so if we have a conventional building, we have a fixed envelope, maybe we can put in 14 units.
+13:07 So the developers say, well, this is great.
+OK, so if we have a conventional building, we have a fixed envelope, maybe we can put in 14 units.
 If they function as if they're twice as big, we can get 28 units in.
 That means twice as much parking, though.
 Parking's really expensive.
 It's about 70,000 dollars per space to build a conventional parking spot inside a building.
-So if you can have folding and autonomy, you can do that in one seventh of the space.
+So if you can have folding and autonomy, you can do that in one-seventh of the space.
 That goes down to 10,000 dollars per car, just for the cost of the parking.
 You add shared use, and you can even go further.

-15:50 We think ultimately all of this stuff can come together, a new model for mobility, a new model for housing, a new model for how we live and work, a path to market for advanced technologies, but in the end the main thing we need to focus on are people.
+15:50 We think ultimately, all of this stuff can come together, a new model for mobility, a new model for housing, a new model for how we live and work, a path to market for advanced technologies.
+But in the end, the main thing we need to focus on are people.
 Cities are all about people.
 They're places for people.
 There's no reason why we can't dramatically improve the livability and creativity of cities like they've done in Melbourne with the laneways while at the same time dramatically reducing CO2 and energy.
 It's a global imperative.
 We have to get this right.